 Tracing a loop around the circle

-To recapitulate: In the first phase of learning, we notice the given – something not previously noticed.
-It is strange to us, but not so unfamiliar as to go hidden.
+To recapitulate: In the first phase of learning, we notice the given – something not previously perceived.
+It is unanticipated, but not so unfamiliar as to go hidden.
 Still, we don’t quite know what to make of it.
 It is ambiguous.

-Most of the time our noticing and sense-making is so brief that we aren’t even aware of any time-lapse between experiencing something ambiguous and reconfiguring it into the familiar.
-In fact, we can be so accustomed to our familiar that we overlook it when things are not as we assumed.
+Most of the time our noticing/perceivng and sense-making/conceiving is so brief that we aren’t even aware of any time-lapse between experiencing something ambiguous and reconfiguring it into the familiar.
+In fact, we can be so accustomed to our familiar that we fail to notice when things are not as we assumed.
 Part of good teaching entails in helping students notice the subtle things that matter.

-Other times, an ambiguity can be so striking that to make sense of it requires a dramatic revision of what we know.
+Other times, a difference can be so striking that, to make sense of it, a dramatic revision of what we know is called for.
 We may have no problem with rounding the first part of the circle of learning, but making sense of the thing noticed is another matter entirely.
 In these cases, we may have swung too far out in our noticing and now we are overwhelmed by what we experience.
 Part of the art of teaching is knowing to titrate just how strange the newness we present must be.
 In the example of relative motion, the jump to the apparent motion of the sun around the earth (if given without prior experiences in relative motion) might be too great for many students.

 Depending on individual histories and the demands of a learning situation, the inability to make immediate sense of something conflicting, unexpected, and/or ambiguous can trigger a spectrum of emotions as disparate as delight, surprise, wonder, curiosity, fear, anxiety, and dissociation.

-The important point here is that the emotions that arise in the learning encounter are never separate and ought not be thought as such.
-And those emotions are never random.
+The important point here is that the emotions that arise in the learning encounter are never separate from the “fact” to be learned.
+Those emotions are never random.
 They have everything to do with histories, past experiences in similar situations and what we learned from the people that mattered then about what counted to know, do, and be, and how to cope with not knowing, doing, or being in particular ways.
 Importantly, they have been the people in our lives who, from the beginning (in their absence and presence of whatever capacity), have imbued the very nature of learning and the things learned with emotional meaning – even if that meaning is an escape to neutrality.
 Our body is the primal repository of these remembrances.
 They cannot be turned off and on, at will.
-The science of neuronal networks and brain activity affirms this to be so, even though we may never be consciously aware of how our bodies are governing what comes as possible and impossible to us.
+The science of neuronal networks and brain activity affirms this to be so – even though we may never be consciously aware of how our bodies are governing what comes as possible and impossible to us.

 Some key principles that follow from the biology of learning